-Open Assembly hosts the conversations and connections between organizations and people wishing to adapt and thrive as digital tools like crowdsourcing, blockchain and artificial intelligence change how we work.
-Our unique access to insights from Harvard Business School faculty, researchers and the Laboratory for Innovation Science at Harvard (LISH) means we provide valuable content, community, and strategic advising that educate, connect, and inspire people who want to learn new ways of working using open strategies.Work with us
+Our unique access to insights from Harvard Business School faculty, researchers and the Laboratory for Innovation Science at Harvard (LISH) positions us to provide valuable content, community, and strategic advice that educates, connects, and inspires everyone who wants to learn new ways of working using open strategies

 Subscribe to our newsletter.

-We engage with our clients in three ways.
+We engage with our clients in two ways.